MariuszBudzynski/MyTasks/README.md

 A modern and secure web application that enables users to manage personal tasks efficiently.
 The project combines a **lightweight .NET backend** with a **React-based frontend**, and uses **JWT authentication** for secure access.

-> 🧪 *This is a concept version — the description will be updated once the app is finalized.*

 > ⚠️ **Note:** The JWT key is intentionally left empty.
 It is securely stored using User Secrets under the key `"Jwt:Key"`.
 >  Key example (stored in MyTasks) =>